 Here’s what a beard comb looks like:

-That comb is one of our favorites, but the way—it's Viking Revolution Two-Sided Beard Comb (affiliate link), and we like it a lot.
+That comb is one of our favorites, but the way—it’s the Viking Revolution Two-Sided Beard Comb.
+It just costs a few bucks, and we like it a lot.

 In a perfect world, you’d have a beard comb and a beard brush, and you’d use the beard comb first.
 You don’t need to use it before you brush your beard—you can use just a brush, and that would be fine—but a comb can help, because it can be difficult to jump into brushing a beard without combing it first.